-And now, with unrestrained delight, I can say that I not only will have a cookbook out soon -- on August 30, 2016 -- but it is called ALL UNDER HEAVEN.
-Even bigger news is that this book is being published by the most remarkable bunch of people ever: the folks at McSweeney's in San Francisco in cooperation with Ten Speed Press.
-(You may preorder it here as either a book or Kindle version on Amazon.com.
+Even bigger news is that this book was published by the most remarkable bunch of people ever: the folks at McSweeney's in San Francisco in cooperation with Ten Speed Press.
+(You may order it here as either a book or Kindle version on Amazon.com.
 And here is a lovely prepublication review.)

 I am hoping to bring sense and order to the entire spectrum of that ancient country's incredible patchwork of cuisines through a totally innovative way of understanding them.